Equivariant Structure on Smash Powers: Orthogonal spectra as functors

 where \(F(K,-)\) takes a space \(L\) to the space \(F(K,L)\) of functions from \(K\) to \(L\).
 Applying the adjunction isomorphism for the smash product and function space objectwise we obtain adjunction isomorphisms

-that are natural in the space \(K\) and in the orthogonal spectra \(X\) and \(Y\). \begin{example} The tensor \(K \wedge \Sp\) of a space \(K\) with the sphere spectrum is the suspension spectrum on \(K\).
-The Yoneda homeomorphism \(\catOS(\Sp,X) \cong X_0\) and the above adjunction isomorphism for the tensor gives a natural homeomorphism
+that are natural in the space \(K\) and in the orthogonal spectra \(X\) and \(Y\). \begin{example} The tensor \(K \wedge \Sp\) of a space \(K\) with the sphere spectrum called is the \emph{suspension spectrum} of \(K\).
+The Yoneda homeomorphism \(\catOS(\Sp,X) \cong X_0\) and the above adjunction isomorphism for the tensor give a natural homeomorphism

-Thus the functor \(\Sigma^{\infty} \defas - \wedge \Sp \colon \catT \to \catOS\) is left adjoint to the evaluation functor \(\ev_0 \colon \catOS \to \catT\) with \(\ev_0(X) = X_0\). \end{example}
+Thus the functor \(\Sigma^{\infty} \defas - \wedge \Sp \colon \catT \to \catOS\) is left adjoint to the evaluation functor \(\ev_0 \colon \catOS \to \catT\) with \(\ev_0(X) = X_0\) . \end{example}

-Since the category of orthogonal spectra is the category of \(\catT\)-functors from a symmetric monoidal \(\catT\)-category to \(\catT\), it can be equipped with a symmetric monoidal structure.
+Since the category of orthogonal spectra is the category of \(\catT\)-functors from a symmetric monoidal \(\catT\)-category to \(\catT\), it can be equipped with a closed symmetric monoidal structure.
 This is discussed in detail in $\cite[\S 21]{MMSS}$ based on the more general statement of \cite[\S 3,4]{D}.

 Let \(X\) and \(Y\) be orthogonal spectra.
 Their \emph{external smash product} is the functor

 The \emph{(internal) smash product} of \(X\) and \(Y\) is the $\catT$-enriched left Kan extension

 of \(X \bar \smash Y\) along the monoidal product \(\oplus \colon \catOr \times \catOr \to \catOr\).
 In particular, by \cite[4.25]{Kel}, we can write the smash product as the coend